Mahdismgds/paccpack/README.md

 ## Installation

-You can install the current version of accpack like so:
+You can install the current version of paccpack like so:

 ``` r
 if(!require(remotes)){